Setting Your Irrigation Controller

 Days of the Week to Run

 You can set your controller to irrigate every day, every other day, every three days, and so on.
 Most controllers offer a "custom" option that allows you to select certain days of the week to water, which is the option that should be used during watering restrictions.
+Make sure to check with your water management district or municipalities for local watering restrictions.

 You can set your controller to water each irrigation zone for a specific amount of time, depending on your system application rate.
 This information can be found in "Operation of Residential Irrigation Controllers."